mikeclarke/mike-clarke.com/content/thoughts/2013-11-24-applied-docker-continuous-integration.markdown

 powering Heroku-style PaaS runtime environments - it's a natural extension of the Docker project's history.

-Most of us aren't building Heroku knockoffs (nor is it clear that deploying your production application via a `git push prod master` ad-hoc strategy is a good idea).
+However, most of us aren't building Heroku knockoffs (nor is it clear that deploying your production application via a `git push prod master` ad-hoc strategy is a good idea).
 Since most companies are not Heroku or Google, where else can Docker provide value in cutting edge web architectures?
 Right now, there aren't many resources online showing "real-life" applied Docker use